History of painting: United States

 An Uncompaghre Ute, Shaved Beaver Hide Painting.
 The Northern Ute would trap beavers, shave images into the animals' stretched and cured hides, and use them to decorate their personal and ceremonial dwellings, c.
 19th century.

 Tlingit totem pole in Ketchikan, Alaska, circa 1901.

 The K'alyaan Totem Pole of the Tlingit Kiks.ádi Clan, erected at Sitka National Historical Park to commemorate the lives lost in the 1804 Battle of Sitka.

-A totem pole in Ketchikan, Alaska, in the Tlingit style.
+The Chief Johnson totem pole in Ketchikan, Alaska, in the Tlingit style.